micmejia/bible-dump/AMPC/1 Timothy/1 Tim 2.md

-Nevertheless [the sentence put upon women of pain in motherhood does not hinder their souls' salvation, and] they will be saved [eternally] if they continue in faith and love and holiness with self-control, [saved indeed] [^a]through the Childbearing _or_ by the birth of the divine Child.
+Nevertheless [the sentence put upon women of pain in motherhood does not hinder their souls' salvation, and] they will be saved [eternally] if they continue in faith and love and holiness with self-control, [saved indeed] through the Childbearing _or_ by the birth of the divine Child.